Pennsylvania State University-Penn State DuBois logo

 1959

-Formally integrated into the university system as the DuBois Campus, a Commonwealth Campus.
+Formally integrated as the DuBois Campus within the Commonwealth Campuses system.

 2025

-Penn State Board of Trustees announced the planned closure of the campus.
+Penn State Board of Trustees announced the campus's closure (May 22).

 2027